Olga Syahputra: Illness and death

 In 2012, Olga suffered a fall and was rushed to the hospital due to fatigue which causes his relatives to panic, including his girlfriend, Jessica Iskandar, whom cried at that time, and his friend, Julia Perez, called him many times.
 On August 4, he was hospitalized at Medistra Hospital and there was a lump on his neck due to bacteria which became increasingly swollen in September, and underwent treatment in Singapore on November 5.
 In April 2014, Olga suffered a second fall and was rushed to Pondok Indah Hospital, and was diagnosed with meningitis on April 29, which was caused by his unhealthy lifestyle.
 He was moved to Mount Elizabeth Hospital on May 4, where he underwent an intensive treatment and received a support from First Lady Ani Yudhoyono who posted a picture of butterfly to pray for his wellness, and received 8,000 likes in an hour.
 His condition began to improved in June and he was reported to be returning to Indonesia, but he later slipped into a coma.
 On March 27, 2015, the hospital reported about his worsening condition to his manager which later rushed from Jakarta to Singapore along with his brothers to be at his side.
 Olga later died at 16:17 WIB (UTC+07:00) at the age of 32, with his parents by his side and left no will.
 His death later went to became a worldwide trending topic with a hashtag #RIPOlgaSyahputra on Twitter.

 His body was flown to Indonesia on March 28 and was laid at his residence in Duren Sawit, East Jakarta.
 He was buried at Malaka Cemetery in Pondok Kelapa and his grave was crowded with mourners as of March 29, which caused it to sink as deep as 5 cm.
-Among the mourners were Camelia Malik, Hidayat Nur Wahid, Julia Perez, Luna Maya, Jessica Iskandar, and Tukul.
+Among the mourners were Camelia Malik, Hidayat Nur Wahid, Julia Perez, Luna Maya, Jessica Iskandar, and Tukul Arwana.